-The diverse range of habitats occurring throughout the 14,360-acre, USACE-operated land base adjacent to Blue Mountain Lake require a diversity of management actions to achieve habitat improvement for the benefit of wildlife and environmental sustainability.
+The diverse range of habitats occurring throughout the 17,263 acre, USACE-operated Blue Mountain Lake Project require a diversity of management actions to achieve habitat improvement for the benefit of wildlife and environmental sustainability.
 Additionally, the management and development of existing and potential future recreation areas should reflect historical and evolving recreation trends and demands.
 The following excerpt from EP 1130-2-550 express the goals for the Blue Mountain Lake Master Plan: